lanchongyizu/rackhd-packaging/README.md

 Windows development is not currently supported.

 ## Building
-1. Navigate to the `thirdparty-rpm-generator` folder.
+1. Navigate to the project home directory.
 2. Run the following command to update the version of the rpms:

 ` ./unsupported/update-version-number`